 Brooklyn Conventional Treatment Plant – Stage 1

 Veolia has been operating a liquid and hazardous and chemical waste treatment facility in Brooklyn since 1997 and is licensed by the Victorian EPA to receive a variety of prescribed waste streams, including contaminated soils.
-The facility services numerous Victorian industrial sectors, from metals manufacturing, automotive, petrochemical, food and beverage, pharmaceutical and quarantine waste.
+The facility services numerous Victorian industrial sectors, from metals manufacturing, automotive, petrochemical, food and beverage and quarantine waste.

 A range of processing technologies are available at the facility and includes: